 Galen joined Watsi on February 19th, 2015.
-Six years ago, Galen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Galen's most recent donation traveled 8,500 miles to support Joshua, a joyful boy from Kenya, to fund corrective surgery for his birth condition and start school.
+Eight years ago, Galen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Galen's most recent donation traveled 1,900 miles to support Douby, a hardworking 17 year old student from Haiti, to fund life-saving heart surgery and chase after his big dreams.